RiotHQ/squish/README.md

 Instead of re-requesting every time you want another page from the site, Squish takes all your pages and caches them in Javascript on whatever page you're on.

 ## Limitations
-• Squish can't replace <body> tags.
-That means if you're putting classes on your <body> tag, you're outta luck.
-Put a <div> around your content with your classes and you're golden.
+• Squish can't replace `<body>` tags just yet.
+That means if you're putting classes on your `<body>` tag, you're outta luck.
+Put a `<div>` around your content with your classes and you're golden.
+Pull request or GTFO.
 • Because pushState doesn't work under file:/// URLs, neither does Squish.
 You may want to use http://anvilformac.com/ ;)

 ## USAGE